slint-ui/slint/README.md

  - **Lightweight**: We aim to provide a runtime that fits in a few MB.
 Minimize the RAM usage, and also be blazing fast.
  - **Straightforward**: We want to optimize as well for programmer and designer productivity.
-    Making it an agreable experience to work with.
+    Making it an agreeable experience to work with.
 We claim to use well thought idiomatic API for each target language.
     Provide well written documentation.
 And use of modern tools.
  - **Native**: We support many platform.
 From embedded devices, to desktop, including mobile and web.
-One should feel at home on each platfom.
+One should feel at home on each platform.
 Both the user and the developer.
-The appearence and look and feel should match was is expected of an application build for this platform.
+The appearance and look and feel should match was is expected of an application build for this platform.

  `<insert a few screenshot here>`